kisakul/table-filter/README.md

-# TableFilter
+# Table Filter

-A simple module which adds a filtering row to given HTML table.
+A simple JavaScript module which adds a filtering row to given HTML table.

 ### Sample usage: